Billing

 • Accepted methods of payment (debit or credit card, checks, and/or ACH transfers)

-• Late payment fees (interest, penalties, and grace period)
+• Late payment fees and terms (interest, penalties, and grace period)

 • How invoices will be sent (by mail or electronically)

-If there are any additional points that can clarify the conditions of the payment plan, include them in your written agreement.
-Then, once you and the client have agreed upon all terms, you can request their signature on the attorney payment plan agreement.
+Include any additional or customized billing terms in your written agreement.
+Then, once you and the client have agreed upon all conditions, you can request their signature on the attorney payment plan agreement.

-If you decide to use legal fee financing through a third party, such as Affirm via LawPay, the agreement is handled by the financing company and you won't need to worry about this step.
+If you decide to use legal fee financing through a third party, such as Affirm via LawPay, you won't need to worry about this step since the financing company will handle the agreement.

 Manage Your Law Firm's Payment Plans

-Accurate and up-to-date account management is crucial to ensure that payment plans run smoothly.
-Instead of relying on manual bookkeeping, which can be time-consuming and prone to human error, legal billing software can streamline the process with live data and minimal effort.
+Accurate and up-to-date account management ensures that payment plans run smoothly.
+Legal billing software can further streamline the process with live data and minimal effort.

-Start earning more with payment plans and save time on account management.
-Schedule a demo today.
-We'll help you set up automatic installment payments in seconds, so you can get back to working billable hours and growing your business.
+Schedule a demo today to start earning more with payment plans and save time on account management.
+We'll help you set up automatic installment payments in seconds so you can get back to working billable hours and growing your business.